Ready to make your dreams a reality?

 But it will.
 Trust me, it will.
 Eventually.

-I don’t talk about it very often, especially not on this blog, but in my early twenties I went through long and terrible depression.
+I don’t talk about it very often, especially not on this blog, but in my early twenties I went through a long and terrible depression.
 It literally almost killed me.
 I attempted suicide multiple times, of which the worst one landed me in a coma on life support with less than a 10% chance of ever waking up.

 During that nearly three year period of hospitals and anti-depressants and even electroshock therapy, I lost almost everything–friends, family, my then marriage, my faith–and found myself utterly and completely without hope.
 I had to drop out of college and file for bankruptcy.
 Things were about as bad as they could get.